michaelmeng998/htn-2020-backend/readme.md

 /events/<id> [GET]
 ```

 This endpoint gets all user objects associated with the event <id>.
-The user objects are returned to only show
+The response is a json object with eventName, eventID, and an attendees list of user objects.
+Every user object will only contain the picture url, name, company, longitude, phone, latitude, and email.

 An example successful response for event <id> = 1 :